 When Michelangelo saw the east doors of Florence's Baptistry of St. John, he commented that they were fit to grace the entrance to paradise.
-Nicknamed the Gates of Paradise ever since, the gilded bronze doors were recently conserved and returned to their original splendor.
+Ghiberti's bronze masterpiece has been known as The Gates of Paradise ever since.

 As you can see by rolling over the image on the left, the Gates of Paradise depict important stories from the Old Testament.
 Typical of the Renaissance style, each panel shows multiple moments in each story.
 Click on each panel, and explore the well-known stories depicted with magnificent gilded details.